texfaq/texfaq.github.io/FAQ-wrongpn.md

 date: 2014-06-10
 ---

-# Page number is wrong at start of page

 This is a long story, whose sources are deep inside the workings of TeX itself; it all derives from the TeX's striving to generate the best possible output.